 Application deadlines are October 1 for spring admission and February 1 for fall admission.
 Applicants should meet these deadlines to allow the M.A. committee sufficient time to review applications.
 If an application deadline cannot be met, please email the program director.

 The M.A. committee evaluates each application holistically.
 Selection criteria are based upon a student's academic interests and goals, program match, grade point average, previous coursework, GRE, TOEFL for international students, work and life experience and letters of recommendation.
-Please note that a GRE score is not required for admission to MSU.

 Science and Environmental journalism